 The Company Registration Process in Vietnam

-A registered company is key for your startup to enter into contracts, employ staff and collect revenues in Vietnam.
+To register a company in Vietnam is key for your startup to enter into contracts, employ staff and collect revenues.
 A foreign-owned Limited Liability Company (LLC) is the most common company structure for foreign-owned startups in Vietnam.

 For this type of company, you’ll go through a two stage process.
 You’ll need approval from the Department of Planning and Investment (typically in the form of an Investment Registration Certificate, IRC) for your project in Vietnam, and then an Enterprise Registration Certificate (ERC) for the creation of your company.
 The official timelines are about 45 days for the completion of these stages but preparation is key.